Orderability of link quandles: Preliminaries

-\begin{definition} A quandle $Q$ is said to be \textit{left-orderable} if there is a linear order $<$ on $Q$ such that $x<y$ implies $z*x<z*y$ for all $x,y,z\in Q$.
+\begin{definition} A quandle $Q$ is said to be \textit{left-orderable} if there is a (strict) linear order $<$ on $Q$ such that $x<y$ implies $z*x<z*y$ for all $x,y,z\in Q$.
 Similarly, a quandle $Q$ is \textit{right-orderable} if there is a linear order $<^\prime$ on $Q$ such that $x<^\prime y$ implies $x*z<^\prime y*z$ for all $x,y,z\in Q$.
 A quandle is \textit{bi-orderable} if it has a linear order with respect to which it is both left and right ordered. \end{definition}

-For example, a trivial quandle can be right-orderable but not left-orderable.
+For example, a trivial quandle with more than one element is right-orderable but not left-orderable.
 If $Q=\left\{x_1,x_2,\ldots\right\}$ is a trivial quandle, then it is clear that the linear order $x_1<x_2<\cdots$ is preserved under multiplication on the right, but is not preserved under multiplication on the left.
 Notice the contrast to groups where left-orderability implies right-orderability and vice-versa.

 \begin{proposition} Any non-trivial left or right orderable quandle is infinite. \end{proposition}

 \begin{proof} Let $Q$ be a non-trivial quandle that is right-orderable.
 Then there exist elements $x \neq y$ in $Q$ such that $S_y(x)\neq x$.
 It follows from \cite[Proposition 3.7]{bps} that the $\left\langle S_y\right\rangle$-orbit of $x$ is infinite, and thus $Q$ must be infinite.
 On the other hand, if $Q$ is left-orderable, then by \cite[Proposition 3.7]{bps}, the set $\left\{L_y^n(x)\mid n=1,2,\ldots\right\}$ is infinite for any $x\neq y$ in $Q$, and hence $Q$ must be infinite. \end{proof}